XinyuanZHENG/glm-covid19-project/README.md

 Some of the data from nyc.gov (data by age and data by gender) were organized and processed.

 ## calc-odds-ratios.Rmd
-Use processed data from build-data-ORs.Rmd to calc the odds ratio.
+Use processed data from build-data-ORs.Rmd to calculate odds ratios.

 ## build-data-glm.Rmd
 Summary data from nyc.gov were organized and processed.
 Some variables are added.

 ## ts-analysis.Rmd
-Summary data were used to do some basic EDA.
+Summary data were used to do some basic analysis.

 ## model-selection.Rmd
 Generalized linear models are used to fit and predict summary data.